MrBenJ/react-scrolling-panel/README.md

 I created `react-scrolling-panel` to streamline the experience of making multiple independently scrolling elements that take up the full width and height of the parent, so I don't have to hunt for which one div needs `overflow: auto;` or `overflow: hidden;` anymore.
 The layout of the page is built semantically, composed with just 2 React Components: `<Container>` and `<Panel>`.

+Inspired by using awesome flexbox frameworks and teachings of [Grayson Null](https://github.com/GraysonNull).

 ## Quick Demo
 Insert image here